menu Home chevron_right

 5. Sutro Baths Ruins – San Francisco

 The Sutro Baths were once a luxurious public bathhouse, built in the late 1800s by former San Francisco mayor Adolph Sutro.
 After the baths burned down in a mysterious fire in 1966, the ruins became a hauntingly beautiful spot on the city’s edge, where waves crash against crumbling concrete walls.
 Visitors often report eerie feelings of being watched or followed by unseen forces.
 Some have even claimed to see ghostly apparitions near the water.
-The isolated, fog-drenched setting of the Sutro Baths only amplifies its spooky reputation.

 Haunt factor: Medium-High.
 The ruins and surrounding ocean make it a dramatic, eerie place to visit.